menyagah/Html-capstone/README.md

  - click on index.html to launch the webpage.

-- Below is a screenshot of the nextweb clone in action.
+- Below is a screenshot of the website in action.

 ![screenshot](img/screenshot.jpg)